sapegin/tamia/Readme.md

 ```

-## Blocks library
+## Modules library

-Block is an independent component with appearance (Stylus) and behavior (JavaScript) which can be used on many websites.
-Some blocks have only appearance.
-Some blocks have default skin that you can disable if you want.
+Module is an independent component with appearance (Stylus) and behavior (JavaScript) which can be used on many websites.
+Some modules have only appearance.
+Some modules have default skin that you can disable if you want.

 ## Tools